conor-timmis/TargetToolTip/README.md

-# TargetToolTip
+# UIEssentials

-A World of Warcraft addon that enhances unit tooltips with targeting information.
+A World of Warcraft addon that provides essential UI enhancements to improve your gameplay experience.
 Initially built over one week as a learning project to understand how addons work.
 After years of playing WoW, I figured "why not" create my own.
 Learning Lua while building something for a game I play so much made the process much more engaging.
 I've also aimed to keep it lightweight and performant as far as I could understand at this point in time.

 ## Features